developer980/travel-website-with-mongodb-front-end/README.md

 ## Note!
 The private destinations (rented appartements) might not appear on the map as the google maps API doesn't have enough data about them.
 I'm stiil figuring a way to fix this.

+## The "Guests" field and the filter section are not functional yet.

 # Links:
  - [Front-end repo](https://github.com/developer980/travel-website-with-mongodb-front-end)